 - A. Notice of the designation public hearing shall be as follows: - 1.
-The Director shall publish notice of the public hearing at least 30 days and not more than 60 days before the hearing, in a newspaper of general circulation in the Town.
-[NOTE: the requirement to publish notice of the public hearing is statutory, and the statute only requires public notice by publication] - 2.
-Not less than fifteen (15) days before the hearing date the Director shall post notice of the public hearing on the Town's website. - 3.
+The Manager shall publish notice of the public hearing at least 30 days and not more than 60 days before the hearing, in a newspaper of general circulation in the Town. - 2.
+Not less than fifteen (15) days before the hearing date the Manager shall post notice of the public hearing on the Town's website. - 3.
 The notice shall include the time and place of the hearing, a general description of the designation requested, and the place at which relevant materials may be examined. - B. At the designation hearing, the Town Council shall take into account: - 1.
-All testimony, evidence and documents taken and admitted at the public hearing.

-- 2. The intensity of current and foreseeable development pressures in the Town. - 3.
+All testimony, evidence and documents taken and admitted at the public hearing. - 2.
+The intensity of current and foreseeable development pressures in the Town. - 3.
 The boundaries of the proposed area of state interest. - 4.
 Reasons why the particular area or activity is of state interest, the dangers that would result from uncontrolled development of any such area or uncontrolled conduct of such activity, and the advantages of development of such area or conduct of such activity in a coordinated manner. - C. Record of designation proceeding shall include the following documents.
-A copy of the hearing record may be acquired through the Development Services Department upon reasonable notice and payment of a fee to cover the costs of duplication of the record. - 1.
+A copy of the hearing record may be acquired through the Manager upon reasonable notice and payment of a fee to cover the costs of duplication of the record. - 1.
 Notice of the hearing. - 2.
 Certificate of publication of the notice. - 3.
 Names and addresses of persons who presented written or oral statements. - 4.
-Written or taped record of oral proceedings and the minutes of the Clerk. - 5.
-Exhibits and documents presented at the hearing. - 6.
+Written or taped record of oral proceedings and the minutes of the Clerk.

+- 5. Exhibits and documents presented at the hearing. - 6.
 Written findings concerning each proposed matter of state interest.